All posts

 Regional definitions: Dublin = DCC, DLR, Fingal, South Dublin.
 Commuter = Meath, Kildare, Wicklow, Louth.
 Regional Cities = Cork, Galway City, Limerick, Waterford, Cork City.
 All others = Rural.

-Document evidence: BM25-ranked snippets from search_evidence across extension of duration applications and residential new-build applications.
+Document evidence: BM25-ranked snippets from the planning document corpus across extension of duration applications and residential new-build applications.
 Coverage varies by search: 48-98% of relevant applications had searchable document text.
 All quotes are verbatim from planning documents identified by Archa document ID.
 Document types (planner report, applicant submission, EIA screening report) identified from source metadata.

 Sources